clicalmani/tonka/docs/controllers.md

 }
 ```

 In the generated test class, we wrote tests to verify the `update` method's behavior.
-An HTTP request will be made to update the user email address.
+An HTTP request will be made to update the user's email address.

 #### Running Tests